tinamayswinkels/sbe/_project-categories/residential.md

 name: Residential
 blurb: >-
   SBE has an extensive residential portfolio, many of which are now constructed or in the process of being.
-We have also assited local and state government entities in the devlopment of ESD evaluation tools and design guidelines including the City of Moreland, CASBE, MAV and DELWP.
+We have also assisted local and state government entities in the development of ESD evaluation tools and design guidelines including the City of Moreland, CASBE, MAV and DELWP.
 banner-image_path: /uploads/supply-co-david-st-01.jpg
 ---